-6 things to consider when choosing interior paint
+6 things to consider when choosing paint

 Choosing paint for a home renovation project isn’t just a case of finding a colour you like.
 These key characteristics should be considered before you buy.